Lyndon B. Johnson: Health issues

-On July 2, 1955, at age 46, Johnson, a 60-cigarette-per-day smoker, suffered a near-fatal heart attack, which inspired him to discontinue smoking.
+On July 2, 1955, at age 46, Johnson, a 60-cigarette-per-day smoker and a relentless workaholic who often worked for up to 20 hours a day, suffered a near-fatal heart attack, which inspired him to discontinue smoking.
 Five months later, Johnson's doctors reported he had made "a most satisfactory recovery".

 Johnson may have suffered a second heart attack following President Kennedy's assassination, but the diagnosis released to the public was that he had an angina attack.

 On November 8, 1965, Johnson underwent surgery at Bethesda Naval Hospital to remove his gallbladder and a kidney stone.
 After the procedure, Johnson's doctors reported that the president had come through the surgery "beautifully as expected."
 He was able to resume his duties the following day, and he met with reporters a couple of days later to reassure the nation that he was recovering well.
 Although Johnson was incapacitated during surgery, there was no transfer of presidential power to Vice President Humphrey.

 In March 1970, Johnson suffered an attack of angina and was taken to Brooke Army General Hospital in San Antonio.
 He had gained more than 25 lb since leaving the White House; he now weighed around 235 lb and was urged to lose considerable weight.
 By the summer of 1970, again gripped by chronic chest pains, Johnson lost 15 lb in less than a month on a crash water diet.
-He had also resumed smoking shortly before Christmas 1971, having not smoked since his near-fatal heart attack in July 1955.
+He had also resumed smoking heavily shortly before Christmas 1971, having not smoked since his near-fatal heart attack in July 1955.

-In April 1972, Johnson had another major heart attack while visiting his daughter, Lynda, in Virginia.
-"I'm hurting real bad", he confided to friends.
-The chest pains returned nearly every afternoon jolting pains that left him frightened and breathless.
+In April 1972, Johnson had another major heart attack while visiting his daughter, Lynda, in Charlottesville Virginia.
+"I'm hurting real bad", he confided to friends and rushed back to Texas against the advice of local doctors where he was admitted back to Brook General Army Hospital and stayed in the intensive care unit.
+The chest pains returned nearly every afternoon—jolting pains that left him frightened and breathless.
 A portable oxygen tank was kept by his bed, and he periodically interrupted what he was doing to lie down and don the mask.
-He continued to smoke heavily and, although nominally on a low-calorie, low-cholesterol diet, kept to it only intermittently.
+He continued to smoke heavily and maintained a low-calorie, low-cholesterol diet only intermittently while eating mostly unhealthy foods.
 Meanwhile, he began to experience severe abdominal pains, diagnosed as diverticulosis.
 His heart condition rapidly worsened and surgery was recommended.
 Johnson flew to Houston to consult with heart specialist Michael DeBakey, where he learned his condition was terminal.
-DeBakey found that despite two of Johnson's coronary arteries being in urgent need of a coronary bypass, his heart was in such poor condition that he likely would have died during surgery.
+DeBakey found that despite two of Johnson's coronary arteries being in urgent need of a coronary bypass operation, his heart was in such poor condition that the former president would have likely died during surgery.